Minnie Miñoso: Coaching and final appearances

 In 1976, Miñoso was called out of retirement, becoming a first and third base coach for three seasons for the White Sox.
-He also made three game appearances for the Sox that September in games against the California Angels, picking up one single in eight at bats (four coming as a designated hitter) – a two-out single off Sid Monge on September 12 in the second inning of a 2–1, 10-inning win, becoming – at age 50 – the fourth oldest player ever to get a base hit in the major leagues.
-In 1980, Miñoso, age 54, was activated again to play for the White Sox, and was a pinch hitter in two games, again against the Angels.
+He also made three game appearances for the Sox that September in games against the California Angels, picking up one single in eight at-bats (four coming as a designated hitter) — a two-out single off Sid Monge on September 12 in the second inning of a 2–1, 10-inning win, becoming, at age 52, the fourth oldest player ever to get a base hit in the major leagues.
+In 1980, Miñoso, age 56, was activated again to play for the White Sox, and was a pinch hitter in two games, again against the Angels.
 He became the fourth-oldest player ever to play in the majors, behind Nick Altrock, who at age 57, pinch hit in 1933, Charley O'Leary, who at age 58, pinch hit in 1934, and Satchel Paige, who at age 59, pitched three shutout innings in one game in 1965.
-Miñoso joined Altrock (1890s–1930s) as just the second player in major league history to play in five decades (1940s–1980s); out of the players who played in the major leagues in the 1940s, Minoso was the last one to appear in a major league game.
+Miñoso joined Altrock (1890s–1930s) as just the second player in major league history to play in five decades (1940s–1980s); out of the players who played in the major leagues in the 1940s, Miñoso was the last one to appear in a major league game.
 Bill Melton broke Miñoso's White Sox record of 135 career home runs in the second game of a doubleheader on August 4, 1974, a 13–10 win over the Texas Rangers; he had tied the record in the previous day's 12–5 loss.
-On August 29, 1985, Don Baylor broke Minoso's AL record of being hit by pitches 189 times.
+On August 29, 1985, Don Baylor broke Miñoso's AL record of being hit by pitches 189 times.

 In 1990, Miñoso was scheduled to make an appearance with the minor league Miami Miracle of the Florida State League and become the only professional to play in six decades; however, MLB overruled the Miracle on the idea.
 When the last game was played at Comiskey Park during the same season, Miñoso was invited to present the White Sox lineup card to the umpires in the pregame ceremonies at home plate.
 He did so while wearing the new uniform debuted by the White Sox that day, his familiar number 9 on the back.
 In 1993, a 67-year-old Miñoso made an appearance with the independent St. Paul Saints of the Northern League.
 He returned to the Saints in 2003 and drew a walk, thus becoming the only player to appear professionally in seven different decades.
 The earlier extensions to his career with the Sox were publicity stunts orchestrated respectively by one-time Sox owner Bill Veeck and his son Mike, who at the time owned partial or controlling interest in the team.